linuxboot/heads-wiki/Installing-and-Configuring/Building-Heads/p8z77-m_pro-tpm1.maximized.md

 As opposed to Legacy boards produced ROM images, Maximized boards produced ROMs are totally valid ROMs, including a valid Intel Flash Descriptor (IFD), Ethernet, a valid neutered Intel ME containing only BUP+ROMP modules which liberated space is given back to the BIOS (coreboot+payload) region.
 The IFD also has the VSCC table remove in these boards](https://github.com/corna/me_cleaner/issues/80) which prevents the ME having an instruction of what model of flash chip to write to.

-These boards have a script in the 'blobs/p8z77-m_pro' folder which will automatitcally download a factory rom and perform the necassary modifications and extractionas.
+These boards have a script in the 'blobs/p8z77-m_pro' folder which will automatically download a factory rom and perform the necassary modifications and extraction.

 You can also [download the ROMs directly from CircleCI]({{ site.baseurl }}/Downloading)